eyMarv/TGLogging/README.md

 # Telegram Logger

-> A simple python package to send your app logs to a telegram chat in realtime.
+> A simple yet powerful python package to send your app logs to a telegram chat in realtime.

 <p align="center">
   <img src="images/tglogger.jpg" alt="Sample Image">